-The sentences "a major API version" and "a new API version, containing backwardincompatible changes" are considered equivalent.
+The sentences "a major API version" and "a new API version, containing backward-incompatible changes" are considered equivalent.

 It is usually (though not necessary) agreed that the last stable API release might be referenced by either a full version (e.g., 1.2.3) or a reduced one (1.2 or just 1).
-Some systems support more sophisticated schemes for defining the desired version (for example, $^{1.2.3}$ reads like "get the last stable API release that is backward-compatible to the 1.2.3 version") or additional shortcuts (for example, 1.2-beta to refer to the last beta release of the 1.2 API version family).
-In this book, we will mostly use designations like $^{1.2}$ va, etc.) to denote the latest stable release of the 1.x. version family of an API.
+Some systems support more sophisticated schemes for defining the desired version (for example, $^1.2.3$ reads like "get the last stable API release that is backward-compatible to the 1.2.3 version") or additional shortcuts (for example, 1.2-beta to refer to the last beta release of the 1.2 API version family).
+In this book, we will mostly use designations like 1 (1 2, 1 3, 1 3, 1 4, 1 5 to denote the latest stable release of the 1 5.
+1 8 version family of an API.